urb-ch/prog2/README.md

    2.3 Analyse
 3. User chooses desired function

-Zeiterfassung:
+Submit Time:
-1. User sees fields with Date on the left side and a text field to enter an amount of hours in the middle and a submit button on the right   - DONE
+1. User sees fields with Date and a text field to enter an amount of hours in the middle and a submit button on the right   - DONE
 2. User enters hours worked to associated date in the text field   - DONE
 3. User presses the submit button  - DONE

-Übersicht:
+Day by Day overview:
 1. User sees an overview over his amount worked associated to the specific date - DONE
 2. User sees overtime/undertime highlighted - DONE

-Analyse: - Scrapped Idea
+Insight: -
 1. User sees multiple charts  - Changed to single graphical chart and table variant for clarity - DONE 2.1 Total hours worked
         2.1.1 option to filter by week, month, year - DONE in Day by Day overview